-Even now, over 80 years after her death, thanks to the surviving recordings, her rich, dark, passionate, dramatic soprano is still capable of captivating admirers both in her native Bohemia and all around the world.
-An international figure, she sang in all the world's great opera houses.
-During her triumphant career, Destinn - universally known as the ‘divine Emmy’ - sung in over eighty roles; her interpretations of Aida, Tosca and Salome, to quote a few of her best known roles, were considered unparalleled by those who heard her.
+Even now, almost 90 years after her death, thanks to the surviving recordings, her rich, dark, passionate, dramatic soprano is still capable of captivating admirers both in her native Bohemia and all around the world.
+An international figure who sang in all the world's great opera houses.
+During her triumphant career, Destinn - universally known as the ‘divine Emmy’ - performed in over eighty roles; her interpretations of Aida, Tosca and Salome, to quote a few of her best known roles, were considered unparalleled by those who heard her.
 In the 1900s she was the highest paid female singer at the Metropolitan Opera.

 A quintessential femme fatale, she was a flamboyant but tragic figure.
 Her love affairs were legendary.
 Among her many admirers was the great Enrico Caruso, whom she partnered on stage on 47 occasions, Arturo Toscanini, Artur Rubinstein and the French baritone Dinh Gilly, who learnt Czech to be able to sing with her in Prague - although that eventually meant an internment by the Germans there during the First World War.